PeFox/DySeq_script/README.md

                         second=50:97)   # The sequence, which serves as the IV!
 ```

-If the data should be used to apply a multi-level APIM, transitions must be recoded first into lagged actor and lagged partner effects.
+If the data should be used to apply a multi-level APIM, transitions must be recoded first into lagged actor (LA) and lagged partner (LP) effects.
 The function MLAP_Trans does so.

 ```r
  MLAP_data<-MLAP_Trans(ML_data) # ML_data must be the output of ML_Trans!